 City living is set to be more in demand, due to the developments within the South Bank Leeds area.
 For example, Arthur’s Fold boasts 101 brand-new apartments, with a mix of one and two-bedroom units, all at a high spec.
 It also boasts the facilities now expected by those looking to enjoy urban living, including a resident-only gym, lounge and cinema.
 Prices start at £122,500, with discounts available for early investors.

 South Bank Leeds is just one success story playing its part in the economic growth of the city.
 According to UK House Price Index data from February 2020, the average house price in England is £246,341 and, according to figures from the JLL Living with 2020 Vision Regional Forecasts Report, Leeds will continue to evolve as one of the strongest property investment hotspots in the UK.

 Leeds has also recently been named as one of the best cities in the north of England to become a landlord, thanks to high returns on investment.
 And the city can expect to see house prices rise by 13.7% with a rental increase growth of 14.2% over the next few years.

 South Bank Leeds particularly offers profitable investment opportunities for property owners and entrepreneurs, as well as landlords.
-Rental yields remain higher than in other areas of the UK, particularly the south east.
+Rental yields remain higher than in other areas of the UK, particularly the southeast.
 And with Leeds aiming to become the heart of the Northern Powerhouse, investors will be keen to get in ahead of the curve.

-Check our popular properties in Leeds:
+Check out Aspen Woolf‘s popular properties in Leeds: